AdamGSchubert/ICIRA/README.md

  The application allows a user to register for an account using a form requiring the following details: Full Name, Email Address, and password field.

- once a user account has been created the user will gain access to the instructions on the data that this provides and general use instruction for the report builder.
+ Once a user account has been created the user will gain access to the instructions on the data that this provides and general use instruction for the report builder.
 The ability to:
  *  create reports
  *  save reports associated with their user
  *  edit or view saved reports